 Lynn T. Simon, M.D. serves as President of Clinical Operations and Chief Medical Officer.
 She has leadership responsibilities for all aspects of clinical operations, including quality and safety, clinical service lines, nursing, and case management.
 She also oversees medical staff relations, physician practice management, clinical integration and telemedicine initiatives, medical informatics and corporate support areas such as pharmacy and clinical documentation improvement.
 Upon joining us in 2010 and until she assumed her current position in January 2014, Dr. Simon served as senior vice president and chief quality officer.
-She serves on the board of directors of Kindred Healthcare, Inc., a provider of post-acute care services, and also serves on its audit committee and its quality of care and patient outcomes committee.
-Dr. Simon also serves on the board of directors of Ascend Learning, LLC, a leading provider of educational content, software and analytics to institutions, students and employers in healthcare and other high-growth, licensure-driven professions, and also serves on its audit committee.
+She serves on the board of directors of Ascend Learning, LLC, a leading provider of educational content, software and analytics to institutions, students and employers in healthcare and other high-growth, licensure-driven professions, and also serves on its audit committee.
+Dr. Simon also served on the board of directors of Kindred Healthcare, Inc., a provider of post-acute care services, and on its audit committee and its quality of care and patient outcomes committee, from November 2016 until Kindred's acquisition by a consortium led by Humana, Inc., in July 2018.
 Prior to joining us, Dr. Simon served as vice president of medical affairs at Jewish Hospital in Louisville, Kentucky from 2004 to 2005 and as senior vice president and chief medical officer of Jewish Hospital & St. Mary's HealthCare from 2005 to 2010, following the merger of Jewish Hospital and St. Mary's HealthCare.
 She was a full-time practicing neurologist in Louisville, Kentucky from 1989 until 2005.
 She has a medical degree from the University of Louisville and a master's degree in business administration from Bellarmine University in Louisville.
-Dr. Simon was named to Modern Healthcare's 50 Most Influential Physician Executives and Leaders list the last three years and to Modern Healthcare's biennial Top 25 Women in Healthcare list in 2015 and 2017.
+Dr. Simon has been named to Modern Healthcare's 50 Most Influential Physician Executives and Leaders list and Modern Healthcare's biennial Top 25 Women in Healthcare list on multiple occasions.